IntegratedTransportPlanning/gcvt/cms/notes.md

 ## Notes on oEmbed provider implementation

+Might be worth making WSGI compliant http://wsgi.tutorial.codepoint.net/parsing-the-request-get which would let us use better webserver than `http.server` (e.g. gunicorn)

+[This](https://medium.com/@daniel.carlier/how-to-build-a-simple-flask-restful-api-with-docker-compose-2d849d738137) seems like it might be useful.

+### Completed stuff

 Have written a small python web server to deal with requests.
 To deploy it, we should probably use Docker so we can have an if not all-in-one, we can have a most-stuff-in-one.
 It should be more tightly coupled to the vis tool than WordPress as I imagine WordPress will be replaced quicker than the vis tool.

-Might be worth making WSGI compliant http://wsgi.tutorial.codepoint.net/parsing-the-request-get which would let us use better webserver than `http.server` (e.g. gunicorn)

-[This](https://medium.com/@daniel.carlier/how-to-build-a-simple-flask-restful-api-with-docker-compose-2d849d738137) seems like it might be useful.

-Then we will need a router (probably just [Traefik](https://github.com/containous/traefik)) to direct stuff to the various servers.
+We will need a router (probably just [Traefik](https://github.com/containous/traefik)) to direct stuff to the various servers.

+# R stuff

+Should probably base on https://hub.docker.com/r/rocker/shiny-verse and follow https://ropenscilabs.github.io/r-docker-tutorial/05-dockerfiles.html

+# Development loop

+E.g. `ls **py | sudo entr -r docker-compose up --build` <- still quite slow but not unbearable

 # Deploying this